Free S&H For Orders Over $30

 The Bottom Line

-Curcumin has been studied for a wide range of potential wellness applications, but its natural absorption limitations make BioPerine® an important part of many turmeric formulas.
-By supporting bioavailability, BioPerine® helps more curcumin remain available for the body to use.
+Curcumin has been studied for a wide range of wellness-related applications, but its natural absorption limitations make BioPerine® an important part of many turmeric formulas.
+By supporting bioavailability, BioPerine® may help more curcumin remain available for the body to use.

 To compare turmeric supplement formulas and understand what to look for: